-In addition, as a result of information developed during the course of this investigation, the Safety Board reiterates the following two safety recommendations that it issued on July 20, 1992, to the Federal Aviation Administration:
+In addition, as a result of information developed during the course of this investigation, in its December 8, 1992, report on this accident the Safety Board reiterated the following two safety recommendations that it issued on July 20, 1992 to the Federal Aviation Administration:

 Develop and implement a meteorological program to observe, document, and analyze potential meteorological aircraft hazards in the area of Colorado Springs, Colorado, with a focus on the approach and departure paths of the Colorado Springs Municipal Airport.
 This program should be made operational by the winter of 1992.
-(Class II, Priority Action) (A-92-57)

 Develop a broader meteorological aircraft hazard program to include other airports in or near mountainous terrain, based on the results obtained in the Colorado Springs, Colorado, area.
-(Class II, Priority Action) (A-92-58)

-The FAA's response to these recommendations, dated October 8, 1992, stated that it agrees with the intent of these safety recommendations which propose a two-phase program to observe, document and analyze potential meteorological aircraft hazards.
-The FAA anticipates, based on budget constraints and program priorities, that the work on these projects could start in fiscal year 1995.
+The FAA's response to these recommendations, dated October 8, 1992, stated that it agreed with the intent of these safety recommendations.
+The FAA anticipated, based on budget constraints and program priorities, that the work on these projects could start in fiscal year 1995.

-The Safety Board notes that the FAA agreed with the intent of these safety recommendations and that it plans to address their intent through an interagency program with the National Oceanic and Atmospheric National Administration/Forecast Systems Laboratory or the Science Foundation/National Center for Atmospheric Research.
-However, the Safety Board is concerned that the FAA believes that due to budget constraints and program priorities, these projects cannot be started until fiscal year 1995.
-The Safety Board understands the difficulty in funding these projects in fiscal year 1993, but believes that the FAA should reevaluate its priorities to include them in 1993.
-Pending further information concerning fiscal year 1993 funding, the Safety Board classifies Safety Recommendations A-92-57 and A-92-58 as "Open--Unacceptable Response."
+In its December 8, 1992, report on this accident, the Safety Board noted that the FAA agreed with the intent of these safety recommendations and that it planned to address their intent through an interagency program with the National Oceanic and Atmospheric Administration/Forecast Systems Laboratory or the National Science Foundation/National Center for Atmospheric Research.
+However, in that report the Safety

+Board expressed its concern that the FAA believed that due to budget constraints and program priorities, these projects could not be started until fiscal year 1995.
+The Safety Board stated it understood the difficulty in funding these projects in fiscal year 1993, but believed that the FAA should reevaluate its priorities to include them in 1993.
+Pending further information concerning fiscal year 1993 funding, the Safety Board classified Safety Recommendations A-92-57 and A-92-58 as "Open-Unacceptable Response."